December 13, 2018

 This remote and unspoiled 294,000-acre monument is a geologic treasure, containing Paria Plateau, Vermilion Cliffs, Coyote Buttes and Paria Canyon.
 Keep in mind that the most popular areas, like Coyote Butte, require hiking permits no matter what time of year you visit.

 This strenuous 8-mile hike takes you to five beautiful blue-green waterfalls.
 A dirt trail will take you over two small bridges to turquoise swimming holes and waterfalls that reach up to 200 feet high.
+Make sure you get a permit months in advance!

 If you want a feel of what Route 66 used to be back in the days of Kerouac, this is your place.
 Pull over, grab a chili dog and chocolate malt at the Snow Cap and wander around town.